paineni/Projects/faster_rcnn_decoded/README.md

 ---

 This README is designed to make your repository intuitive and engaging for users who want to understand the Faster R-CNN architecture without diving into training.
-Let me know if you need further adjustments! 😊